corymartin/viewbridge/README.md

 Viewbridge Attribute Comments
 -----------------------------
-Placing an attribute comment in your template to tell Viewbridge to compile a clientside function for it.
+Placing an attribute comment in your template signifies that Viewbridge should compile a clientside function for it.

 Viewbridge will also create templates for views specifed by the `views` option in either the CLI app or the exposed function.